Breadcrumb

 Services portfolio:

-• Joint multidisciplinary visit (specialists in Dermatology, Plastic Surgery, Interventionist Radiology, Paediatrics, and, if required, Neurology, Traumatology, Ophtalmology, ENT or Paediatric Cardiology).
+• Joint multidisciplinary visit (specialists in Dermatology, Plastic Surgery, Interventionist Radiology and Vascular Surgery).

 • Imaging tests and assessment by a radiologist specialised in neuroimaging and soft tissues.